King John of England

 King Henry II of England; Credit – Wikipedia

 Upon hearing of his father’s death, Richard set out for England, stopping at Rouen, the capital of the Duchy of Normandy, where he was invested as Duke of Normandy on July 20, 1189.
 He was crowned King Richard I of England at Westminster Abbey on September 3, 1189.
 A few days earlier, on August 29, 1189, John and Isabella of Gloucester were married at Marlborough Castle in Wiltshire, and John assumed the Earldom of Gloucester in her right.
-However, the Archbishop of Canterbury declared the marriage null by reason of consanguinity (John and Isabella were second cousins), but he was overruled by the Pope.
+Because John and Isabella were second cousins, Baldwin of Forde, Archbishop of Canterbury declared the marriage null due to consanguinity. but he was overruled by Pope Clement III.
 The couple was not a good match and they had no children.

 King Richard I of England; Credit – Wikipedia

-When Richard arrived in England in March of 1194, he found that John had been depleting the treasury and was planning to overthrow him.
-However, when Richard and John met in person, Richard forgave John and named him as his heir in place of their nephew, Arthur, Duke of Brittany.
-Arthur was the posthumous son of Richard’s younger brother, but John’s older brother Geoffrey, and had a better primogeniture claim to the English throne than John.
-During Richard’s long absence, his French possessions had been threatened by his enemies, including King Philippe II of France.
-Richard found it necessary to spend most of his time regaining lost territory and strengthening his hold over his French possessions.
-In late March of 1199, when Richard was dying of gangrene from an arrow wound, his mother Eleanor made her way to his deathbed.
+When Richard arrived in England in March 1194, he found that John had been depleting the treasury and was planning to overthrow him.
+However, when Richard and John met in person, Richard forgave John and named him as his heir in place of their nephew Arthur, Duke of Brittany.
+Arthur was the posthumous son of John’s older brother Geoffrey and had a better primogeniture claim to the English throne than John.
+During Richard’s long absence, his enemies including King Philippe II of France threatened his French possessions.
+Richard spent most of his time regaining lost territory and strengthening his hold over his French possessions.
+In late March 1199, when Richard was dying of gangrene from an arrow wound, his mother Eleanor made her way to his deathbed.
 Richard died in his mother’s arms on April 6, 1199, and the last son John became King of England.

 On April 25, 1199, John was invested as Duke of Normandy in Rouen, the capital.
 He then left for England and his coronation was held at Westminster Abbey on May 27, 1199.
 John’s next order of business was to have his marriage to Isabella of Gloucester annulled.
 Isabella had not been acknowledged as queen and the marriage was easily annulled using the grounds of consanguinity.
 John kept Isabella’s lands and Isabella did not contest the annulment.
 Isabella married two more times: